orbitalquark/textadept/docs/api.md

 - *...*:  Message or values to print.
 Lua's `tostring()` function is called for each value.
    They will be printed as tab-separated values.

+Return:

+- print buffer

 <a id="ui.print_to"></a>
 #### `ui.print_to`(*type*, ...)

-Prints the given value(s) to the buffer of string type *type*, along with a trailing newline.
+Prints the given value(s) to the buffer of string type *type*, along with a trailing newline, and returns that buffer.
 Opens a new buffer for printing to if necessary.
 If the print buffer is already open in a view, the value(s) is printed to that view.
 Otherwise the view is split (unless `ui.tabs` is `true`) and the print buffer is displayed before being printed to.